wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error        October 2019

-   maintain this "Extended DNS Error" codes registry.
-The code-point space for the INFO-CODE index is to be broken into 3 ranges:
+4.2.
+New Registry Table for Extended DNS Error Codes

-   o  0 - 32767: Expert Review [RFC2434].
+   This document defines a new IANA registry table, where the index value is the INFO-CODE from the "Extended DNS Error" EDNS option defined in this document.
+The IANA is requested to create and maintain this "Extended DNS Error" codes registry.
+The code-point space for the INFO-CODE index is to be broken into 2 ranges:

-   o  32768 - 49151: First come, first served.
+   o  0 - 49151: First come, first served.
-   o  49152 - 65535: Experimental / Private use.
+   o  49152 - 65280: Private use.

    A starting set of entries, based on the contents of this document, is as follows: